-This is one of the most popular views.
+The Fallen Angels View is one of the most popular views.
 Many believe that sons of God refer to fallen angels since Job 1:6, 2:1, and 38:7 refers to angels as sons of God.
 Unfortunately, the exact wording is not used in each context, although the sentiment is the same.

-Some feel that by understanding that Nephilim are half angel/ half human, other things in history begin to make sense, such as the lore of demi-gods or why God wanted to destroy entire nations.
+Some feel that by understanding that Nephilim are half-angel/ half-human, other things in history begin to make sense, such as the lore of demi-gods or why God wanted to destroy entire nations.
 There is also support in ancient texts such as the Book of Enoch, which is not part of the Bible.
 I go into detail about this later on.

 Some also point to 2 Peter 2:4 as proof when it says, "the angels who sinned."
-Although this is somewhat misleading as it does not state those fallen angels had sexual relationships with women nor procreated.
+Although this is somewhat misleading as it does not state, those fallen angels had sexual relationships with women nor procreated.

 Jude 6 also points out angels "who did not keep their proper domain, but left their own abode," then Jude 7 goes onto compare them to Sodom and Gomorrah, where it states "in a similar manner to these, having given themselves over to sexual immorality and gone after strange flesh."
 Reading these back to back like that does show possible proof that the fallen angels had sexual immorality as well, but it does not implicitly say that.

 Supporters of this view will also point to Genesis 19:5, where the men of Sodom request to have sex with the "two men" who had visited the night before.
 According to Genesis 19:1, these "men" were angels.
 Although the men of Sodom wanting to mate with angels is not the same as actually having intercourse with them.